Bangladesh executes two opposition leaders for 1971 war crimes

 Chowdhury, former legislator from former premier Khaleda Zia's Bangladesh Nationalist Party, was convicted in October 2013 on charges of genocide, religious persecution, abduction and torture during the war.

-"We fought for them under the law and we have been defeated in the legal fight," defence councillor Khandker Mahbub Hossain told Reuters.
+"We fought for them under the law and we have been defeated in the legal fight," defense councillor Khandker Mahbub Hossain told Reuters.

 Prime Minister Sheikh Hasina opened an inquiry into crimes committed during the war in 2010, paving the way for prosecutions by a war crimes tribunal that Islamists have denounced as part of a politically motivated campaign aimed at weakening Jamaat-e-Islami's leadership.